kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 the registry and pull images.
 The SLO for successfully invoking exec plugins should be based on the SLO for successfully pulling images for the container registry in question.

+The SLOs defined in [Pod startup latency SLI/SLO details](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/pod_startup_latency.md) don't apply to this feature because image pull SLI is explicitly excluded from the pod startup latency SLI/SLO.
+However, if the kubelet is unable to pull images due to misconfiguration of the credential provider plugin, it will result in pod startup failures.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--